Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Decomposing Common Estimands

 \subsection{Long regression with interactions}

-A common variant of the long regression is the one that additionally includes the interactions between the $K$ actions, $A_{1},\dots ,A_{K}$, and the treatment $D$; i.e., the slope coefficient $\Delta_{\rm inter}$ in \eqref{eq:inter-regression}.
-We call this the long regression with interactions.
-Our main result below shows that the slope coefficient $\Delta_{\rm inter}$ in \eqref{eq:inter-regression} admits a decomposition with the same shortcomings as the one we derived for $\Delta_{\rm long}$, including the possibility of $\Delta_{\rm inter}$ being negative even in the absence of indirect effects.
+A common variant of the long regression additionally includes interactions between the \(K\) actions, \(A_{1}, \dots, A_{K}\), and the treatment \(D\); that is, the slope coefficient \(\Delta_{\rm inter}\) in \eqref{eq:inter-regression}.
+We refer to this as the long regression with interactions.
+Our result below shows that the slope coefficient \(\Delta_{\rm inter}\) in \eqref{eq:inter-regression} admits a decomposition with the same shortcomings as the one we derived for \(\Delta_{\rm long}\), including the possibility of \(\Delta_{\rm inter}\) not satisfying strong sign preservation, even in the absence of indirect effects.
 We formalize this below and provide a proof in Appendix \ref{app:proofs}.